Great Railroad Strike of 1877: Strike

-The strike began when Baltimore & Ohio (B&O) Railroad president John W. Garrett cut wages by ten percent to increase dividends by the same percentage.
-By July 14, 1877, it had spread to the Martinsburg, West Virginia station where strikers refused to let freight trains pass.
+The strike began when Baltimore and Ohio Railroad (B&O) president John W. Garrett cut wages by ten percent to increase dividends by the same percentage.
+By July 14, 1877, it had spread to the Martinsburg, West Virginia, station where strikers refused to let freight trains pass.
 A crowd had gathered in support of the railroad workers.
-Due to violence against workers who refused to take part in the strike, and since the police proved ineffective in stopping such violence, West Virginia Governor Henry M. Matthews sent in militia forces to move the trains.
-This resulted in one militiaman who was shot by a striker while trying to operate a switch; the militiaman returned fire.
+Due to violence against workers who refused to take part in the strike, and since the police proved ineffective in stopping such violence, West Virginia Governor Henry M. Mathews sent in militia forces to move the trains.
+One militiaman was shot by a striker while trying to operate a switch; the militiaman returned fire.
 Both were wounded, and the striker died.
 In the end, the militia failed to get the trains moving again, as strikebreakers were unwilling to operate them.
-Matthews then requested federal troops, which newly elected President Rutherford Hayes reluctantly agreed to send.
-The B&O billed the federal government for transporting the troops into Martinsburg, and the strike moved on to Baltimore and then to Pittsburgh.
+Mathews then requested federal troops, which newly elected President Rutherford B. Hayes reluctantly agreed to send.
+The B&O billed the federal government for transporting the troops into Martinsburg.

 Maryland

-Meanwhile, the strike also spread into western Maryland to the major railroad hub of Cumberland and county seat of Allegany County where railway workers stopped freight and passenger traffic.
+Meanwhile, the strike spread into western Maryland to the major railroad hub of Cumberland and county seat of Allegany County where railway workers stopped freight and passenger traffic.

-In Baltimore, the famous Fifth ("Dandy Fifth") and Sixth Regiments of the former state militia, reorganized after the Civil War as the Maryland National Guard, were called up by Maryland Governor John Lee Carroll, at the request of powerful B&O President John Work Garrett.
+In Baltimore, the Fifth ("Dandy Fifth") and Sixth Regiments of the former state militia, reorganized after the Civil War as the Maryland National Guard, were called up by Maryland Governor John Lee Carroll, at the request of Garrett.
 The Fifth marched down North Howard Street from its armory above the old Richmond Market (at present North Howard and West Read Streets) in the Mount Vernon-Belvedere neighborhood.
 It was generally unopposed as it headed south for the B&O's general headquarters and main depot at the Camden Street Station to board waiting westward trains to Hagerstown and Cumberland.
 The Sixth assembled at its armory at East Fayette and North Front Streets (by the old Phoenix Shot Tower) in the Old Town /Jonestown area and headed to Camden.
 It had to fight its way west through sympathetic Baltimore citizens, rioters and striking workers.
 The march erupted into bloodshed along Baltimore Street, the main downtown commercial thoroughfare and the way to Camden.
 It was a horrible scene, reminiscent of the worst of the bloody "Pratt Street Riots" of the Civil War era in April 1861, over 15 years earlier.
 When the outnumbered troops of the 6th Regiment finally fired volleys on an attacking crowd, they killed 10 civilians and wounded 25.
 The rioters injured several members of the National Guard, damaged B&O engines and train cars, and burned portions of the train station at South Howard and West Camden Streets.
 The National Guard was trapped in the Camden Yards and besieged by armed rioters.
-President Hayes sent 2,000 federal troops and 600 U.S. Marines to Baltimore to restore order.
+Hayes sent 2,000 federal troops and 600 U.S. Marines to Baltimore to restore order.